diginsight/telemetry/README.md

 ## STEP 04 - Enable OpenTelemetry and send data to the remote tools
 With few changes to the startup sequence, __telemetry can be sent to the remote tools__.
-Telemetry to the local tools is less expensive, more efficient, well protected and often it is not even persisted.
+Telemetry to the local tools is less expensive, m4ore efficient, well protected and often it is not even persisted.
 So, telemetry to the local tools can include verbose data with the maximum level of information.<br>

 Telemetry to the remote tools is more expensive (in cost and performance) so it will normally include only critical and warning non verbose information.